paualarco/reflects/README.md

 ### Scala-for-fun

-A record scala exercises/examples that I do in my free time.
+A record of scala exercises/examples that I do in my free time.